boker/Angular-Survey/step 2-Routing/README.md

     }]);

 We have removed the definition of the controller function from the global scope and defined it as part of the main module.
-We could have defined the above in a slightly simpler syntax like... "myApp.controller('SurveyListcontroller', function ($scope) {", but the above approach is recommended, because imnification will maintain the references.
+We could have defined the above in a slightly simpler syntax like... "myApp.controller('SurveyListcontroller', function ($scope) {", but the above approach is recommended, because then minification will maintain the reference between the parameter and the service names required appropriately.
 So basically the first parameter is the name of the controiller that you are registering.
 The second parameter is an array, where the last parameter is the controller function itself.
 In between the first and the last parameters are the names of the parameters/services that are expected by the controller.
 Angular injects the appropriate instance of the service into the parameter at run time.
 We'll cover more of this later.
-For now understand that the names of the parameters are of value and not the order of their declaration.
+For now understand that the names of the parameters are of importance and not the order of their declaration.

 * Routing and Partial Templates
 In the previous step, the entire html content was in a single file.
 But we need to change the content of the depending on the menu selection as well as when the user clicks to edit a particular survey, we'd want to take him to a survey edit page.